Microsoft quietly prepares to avoid spotlight under Biden

 The company’s President Brad Smith is playing a key role behind the scenes, hosting a fundraiser for Biden last year in Medina, Washington.
 He is also a big dollar bundler - people who help raise more than $25,000 for the Biden campaign - and had a public role during the Democratic National Convention, similar to Amazon.com Inc policy chief Jay Carney.

-Microsoft Chief Technology Officer Kevin Scott and his wife have contributed over $50,000 supporting committees helping Biden win, according to campaign finance records.
-And Microsoft board member and co-founder of LinkedIn, Reid Hoffman, and his wife have also donated generously to the Biden campaign.
+Microsoft Chief Technology Officer Kevin Scott and his wife Shannon Hunt-Scott have contributed over $50,000, supporting committees helping Biden win, according to campaign finance records.
+And Microsoft board member and co-founder of LinkedIn, Reid Hoffman, and his wife Michelle Yee have also donated to the Biden campaign.
 Hoffman’s wife has contributed over half a million dollars to the Biden victory fund.

-Microsoft senior executives also have donated more to the Biden campaign during the primaries than any other large tech company, according to data from the Revolving Door Project, part of Center for Economic & Policy Research (CERP).
+Microsoft senior executives also have donated more to the Biden campaign during the primaries than any other large tech company, according to data from the Revolving Door Project, part of Center for Economic and Policy Research (CEPR).

 “It knows how to play the game on both sides of the aisle,” he added.